igor-chalenko/CMakeUtilities/doc/source/Logging.rst

    # message appended to test.log
    log_warn(test "ICU not found")

-If enabled by the CMake option `CMAKE_COLORIZED_OUTPUT`, and if supported by the terminal, messages of different level will have a different color.
-Additionally, any parameters substituted into the message via `{1}`, `{2}`, ... marks, will have their own color as well.
 Notice the parameter `examples` after the main message in the example above.
-Parameters are entirely optional; they are only for coloring.
+Use of parameters is entirely optional; they are only for readability.

 ===========
 When to use